Norwegian Wood

 darkness of the summer night a few degrees deeper than it had been.

-I twisted open the lid of the jar and took out the firefly, setting it on
+I twisted open the lid of the jar and took out the firefly, setting

 the two-inch lip of the water tank.
 It seemed not to grasp its new

 surroundings.
-It hobbled around the head of a steel bolt, catching its
+It hobbled around the head of a steel bolt, catching

 legs on curling scabs of paint.
-It moved to the right until it found its
+It moved to the right until it found

 way blocked, then circled back to the left.
-Finally, with some effort, it
+Finally, with some

 mounted the head of the bolt and crouched there for a while,